NelsonPython/tuningGuides/OpenVino.md

 2. Create a dataset config file and name it ssd_mobilenet_v1_coco.yml

 <img alt="" height="376" src="/content/dam/develop/external/us/en/images/openvino-code10.jpg" width="950"/>

-### Quantize the Model<a id="inpage-nav-5-3"></a>
+### Quantize the Model

-Now run the Accuracy checker tool and POT tool to create your quantized IR files.
+Run the Accuracy checker tool and POT tool to create your quantized IR files.

 <img alt="" height="92" src="/content/dam/develop/external/us/en/images/openvino-code11.jpg" width="950"/>

-### Compare FP32 and INT8 Model Performance<a id="inpage-nav-5-4"></a>
+### Compare FP32 and INT8 Model Performance

-This topic demonstrates how to run the Benchmark Python* Tool, which performs inference using convolutional networks.
+This demonstrates how to run the Benchmark Python* Tool, which performs inference using convolutional networks.
 Performance can be measured for two inference modes: synchronous (latency-oriented) and asynchronous (throughput-oriented).

 Upon start-up, the application reads command-line parameters and loads a network and images/binary files to the Inference Engine plugin, which is chosen depending on a specified device.
 The number of infer requests and execution approach depend on the mode defined with the -api command-line parameter.
 For more information see <a href="https://docs.openvinotoolkit.org/2020.4/openvino_inference_engine_tools_benchmark_tool_README.html">Openvino Inference Engine Tools Benchmark Tool README</a>